easytarget/microPyEZfonts/README.md

   * This is a good class to use if you are driving a console type display since it has goodies like word-wrap, tab alignment, etc.
 * https://github.com/peterhinch/micropython-nano-gui/tree/master
   * A good alternative to the complexity of LVGL (below), and my fonts work with it.
+* Peter also has a `micropython-font-to-py` tool that makes fonts that will work with my writer and marquee classes!
+  * Fonts from this tool are better for advanced users since they use far less RAM when byte-compiled and frozen in firmware, see the bdf2dict readme for a discussion of this.

 From the same author are the display drivers here:
 * https://github.com/peterhinch/micropython-nano-gui/blob/master/DRIVERS.md